 Concourse C

-It has doors from C1 to C14, which are located on the upper level.
-The airlines that operate in this concourse are American, Southwest and Contour Airlines.
-Being located on the same side of the terminal building, both this concourse and Concourses A and B can be accessed from any of the 3 security checkpoints.
-It has less gastronomic variety than A and B
+It has 14 gates (C1 to C14), located on the upper level.
+The airlines operating in this concourse are American Airlines, Southwest Airlines and Contour Airlines.
+Located on the same side of the terminal building, this concourse, as well as concourses A and B, can be accessed from any of the 3 security checkpoints.
+It has less gastronomic variety than A and B.

 Concourse D